Skip to main content

 • Discuss how to improve the vaccine coverage

-• Explain the future challenges of vaccinology
+• Explain the challenges learnt from the COVID-19 pandemic

 Description